dakotamm/research_blog/_posts/2024-08-15-paper-1-draft-plots.md

 For WWTP - I intend to take a look at Aurora's adapted WWTP time series and...see if there's a trend?
 Could also correlate this to higher resolution ecology data in the same time period.

-Finally, I will take a look at population change to see if it has any correlation with nutrients, especially from WWTPs...
+Finally, I will take a look at population change to see if it has any correlation with nutrients, especially from WWTPs and specific wastewater events...

 # Atmospheric Changes